microsoft/vision-ai-developer-kit/samples/research/onnxruntime-sample/README.md

 7. Check the detection result:

     * Set your local machine to connect to the same Wi-Fi as Vision AI Dev Kit connecting.
-    * Use `adb shell ifconfig wlan0` command to get the camera's wireless IP address or find the IP address from **rtst_addr** property shown in OnnxRuntimeModule's [Module Identity Twin] page.
+    * Use `adb shell ifconfig wlan0` command to get the camera's wireless IP address or find the IP address from **rtst_addr** property shown in OnnxRuntimeModule's **Module Identity Twin** page.
     * Open a browser to browse http://CAMERA_IP:1080/media/result.jpg or http://CAMERA_IP:1080/media/result.html (auto refresh result.jpg every 2 sec) where CAMERA_IP is the camera's IP address you found above.
     * Or execute `python show_result.py "http://CAMERA_IP:1080/media/result.jpg"` command from **onnxruntime-sample\modules\OnnxRuntimeModule\test** folder to display the detection result in an OpenCV window.
+Type any key in the OpenCV window to exit show_result.py._
     * A detection result sample is shown in **onnxruntime-sample\modules\OnnxRuntimeModule\test\result.jpg**.

+> **Note:**
+> * This is a POC sample and its purpose is used to prove ONNX Runtime package can be installed to Vision AI DevKit, and it can use ONNX Runtime APIs to load ONNX models listed in ONNX Model Zoo and detect objects from the images captured by Vision AI DevKit.
+So we will ignore the following unstable/lag/delay issues and focus on detection results:
-> **Note:** Need to use a faster WiFi connction to prevent cv2.cv2.VideoCapture() to read RTSP stream fail and need to be re-initialized frequently.
+>     * Currently there is no API can be used to capture frames from camera directly in the current Camera SDK, so this sample capture frames from camera's preview RTSP stream.
+And it needs to use a faster WiFi connction, otherwise cv2.VideoCapture() will read RTSP stream fail and need to be re-initialized frequently caused by the RTSP sream is not stable.
+>     * Currently there is no API can be used to draw labels and bounding boxes to HDMI display directly, so this sample saves the detection result to a disk file and the result content update will be delayed about 5 to 10 sec longer than the preview.
+>     * The detection accruacy for YOLO V3 model is better than YOLO V2 model, but YOLO V3's inference rate 0.15 fps is much slower than YOLO V2's 1 fps.
+So it's better to run YOLO V3 model under DSP mode in the future.
+Check [result_yolov3.jpg](./modules/OnnxRuntimeModule/test/result_yolov3.jpg) vs [result_tinyyolov2.jpg](./modules/OnnxRuntimeModule/test/result_tinyyolov2.jpg).